 It seems clear, then, that late rent payments aren’t always the fault of your tenant.
 Therefore, you approach sensitive issues with a kind heart whilst making sure you aren’t being taken advantage of.

 Step 1.
-Recognize the warning signs
+Recognise the warning signs

 There are a variety of red flags that arise when people have no intention of paying rent (or the subsequent late fees).

 Understanding what these might be can help you separate the tenants who have genuinely good intentions and the ones maliciously not paying you.

 Listen out for tenants that say things like:

 - I have 30 days before you can evict me.

 - I filed for bankruptcy, I don’t have to pay rent

 - You can take it out of my security deposit.